Phrenzi/slate/source/includes/_management_challenges.md

 }
 ```

-This endpoint authenticated by `Manager Token` ( using Staff-ID Request Header, staff should be manager staff ) and update Challenge
+This endpoint authenticated by `Access Token` ( using Staff-ID Request Header, staff should be manager staff ) and update Challenge

 ### HTTP Request